Colloid Cysts

 Why Weill Cornell Medicine?

 Many neurosurgeons may see only a few cases of colloid cyst in their entire careers.
-At the Weill Cornell Medicine Brain and Spine Center, neurosurgeon Mark M. Souweidane, M.D., has performed more than 170 endoscopic surgeries to remove colloid cysts, making him one of the worldwide experts in this minimally invasive procedure.
+At Weill Cornell Medicine Neurological Surgery, neurosurgeon Mark M. Souweidane, M.D., has performed more than 200 endoscopic surgeries to remove colloid cysts, making him one of the worldwide experts in this minimally invasive procedure.

 Dr. Souweidane was recently featured on an episode of Dr. Stieg's Virtual Brain Seminar series: